 Our top pick is currently the Lifespan TR2000e.
 It stands out from the rest for its all-round qualities, easy push-button folding, great action and sensible price.

 The Lifespan TR2000e or its upgrade companion model the TR5500i will either match or outshine the competition although lacks the electronics on folding.

-From quality build, excellent cushioning to all the features and extras, these models deliver.
+From quality build, and excellent cushioning to all the features and extras, these models deliver.
 All you have to do is – run.